karmicwind/sep315/labs/04-incident-response.md

 ### **Scenario (This is the hard part)**

 In the real world you will need to do all of the above, over the course of half a second.
 You need to be able to automate all of it and do it quickly.
-In the real world, many of the actions that you would expect to do are pre written for you in things like CloudCustodian or Warden.
+In the real world, many of the actions that you would expect to do are pre-written for you in things like CloudCustodian or Warden.
 Warden is described in another session here at re:inforce.

 ### **What to do**